Beqa Fiji Shark Diving

 Fiji Shark Feeding

 There are certain spots along Fiji’s wide reef expanse that are protected sites.
-One of these spots is ‘Shark Reef’.
-It may look rather ordinary but the hard coral reef just off Pacific Harbour’s coastline (off the coast of Viti Levu) is home to many of the culturally significant shark population.
+One of these is ‘Shark Reef’.
+It may look rather ordinary, but the hard coral reef, just off Pacific Harbour’s coastline, is home to many of the culturally significant shark population.

-Divers come from around the world to experience the only dive with 8 Species of Shark.
-The ULTIMATE SHARK ENCOUNTER FIJI features multiple bull sharks (largest in the world), white-tip reef sharks, black-tip reef sharks, nurse sharks, lemon sharks, grey reef sharks, silver-tip sharks and over 300 species of fish.
-As if that isn’t enough, 16 + foot tiger sharks come in regularly, making this a ‘shark lovers’ dream dive.
+Divers from around the world come to experience the only dive with up to 8 species of shark.
+The ULTIMATE SHARK ENCOUNTER features multiple BULL SHARKS, WHITETIP REEF SHARKS, BLACKTIP REEF SHARKS, NURSE SHARKS, LEMON SHARKS, GREY REEF SHARKS and OVER 300 SPECIES OF FISH.
+As if that isn’t enough, 16 + foot TIGER SHARKS come in regularly, making this a ‘shark lovers’ dream dive.

-You will definitely want to have that camera ready.
-Of course, most people are so blown away by the sight of sharks up close and personal that they forget to take their camera out.
-Because the area is protected, this section of the reef is home to many types of reef fish and other pelagics as well.
-Giant trevally dart in for a free meal, huge groupers that look like a semi-truck are grazing nearby the action, moray-eels, skip-jacks and coral trout stick their nose in and dozens of remoras (shark-suckers) cruise just below the surface waiting for their free ride with their symbiotic relationship with the sharks.
+Because the area is protected, this section of the reef is home to numerous species of reef fish and other pelagics.
+Giant trevally dart in for a free meal, huge groupers graze nearby the action, moray-eels, skip-jacks and coral trout stick their noses in and dozens of remoras (shark-suckers) cruise just below the surface waiting for their free ride with their symbiotic shark friends.

 Shark Dive Rate (2-Tank Experience): $ 316 FJD (excl.
 25% Tax)

 A small marine park fee applies [For Aquatrek $ 20 FJD]